Columbus Fountain: Condition and conservation

 It was added to the National Register of Historic Places, on March 7, 1968.

 In October 1991 the memorial was spray painted with graffiti reading "500 Years of Genocide" during a wreath-laying ceremony by the Knights of Columbus ("500 Years of Faith") and the National Park Service removed it with surface cleaners.
 In March 1994 the work was surveyed by the Save Outdoor Sculpture! program and was described as needing treatment.

-As of 2014, the fountain has fallen into a state of disrepair.
-According to the Union Station Redevelopment Corporation (USRC), the fountain suffers from significant structural issues.
-The statues have been painted over to hide the discolorations and the fountain basins are boarded up to avoid further damage as the plumbing does not function.
+By the 2010s, the fountain had fallen into a state of disrepair.
+According to the Union Station Redevelopment Corporation (USRC), the fountain suffered from significant structural issues.
+The statues had been painted over to hide the discolorations and the fountain basins were boarded up to avoid further damage as the plumbing does not function.
 On May 25, 2016, the National Park Services and the USRC announced that Fountain had been selected as one of 20 historic places to compete for a share of $2 million in grants under the National Trust for Historic Preservation's Partners in Preservation program.